fdschneider/jekyll-garagesale/_posts/2015-02-26-washingmashine.md

 sold: sold
 ---

-dimenions: 59.5cm wide x 60cm deep x 70cm high
+dimensions: 59.5cm wide x 60cm deep x 70cm high

 A high quality washing mashine with several programs.
 Caution: The **labels are in german** but I happily provide a french-german dictionary along with it.
-The door handle is missing, but it can still be opened quite easily.
+The door handle is missing, but it can still be opened quite easily (I did that for years now).

-*available only after 20.04.2015!*
+*I will still need it until 20.04.2015!*